negativefnnancy/HelloAndroid/README.md

 ## Run

 To run the build on a connected Android device, make sure your device is connected and recognized with developer mode enabled by running ```adb devices``` and see if it shows up on the list.
-And then just run `make test`.
+And then just run `make run`.

 ## Debug